trojaninfect/Pinterest-Dark-Mode/README.md

 - V: 1.2: published
 - V: 1.3: bug fixes related to UI issues
 - V: 1.4: fixed some profile viewing bugs and UI disappearing bugs :P
+- V: 1.5: added functionality to websites such as uk.pinterest.com